SEIR-7-06/installfest/environment-setup/README.md

 Try typing something in the Terminal then using the arrows to navigate through the text; now hold the `option` key at the same time to see the cursor jump from one word to the next.

+### Silent Clicking

+In more recent models of Apple computers, the trackpad produces an artifical "click" sound; however, we can turn this off.

+1. Navigate to `System Preferences` and click `Trackpad`.
+2. Navigate to the tab `Point & Click`.
+3. At the bottom, check the input that displays "Silent clicking".

+Ensure the trackpad no longer makes a noise when clicked.

 ## Git